Undergraduate Studies in Nursing

 Western's Arthur Labatt Family School of Nursing offers two ways for students to earn a Bachelor of Science in Nursing (BScN) degree.
 Find out which one is right for you.

-The Western-Fanshawe Collaborative Program is designed for students applying directly from secondary school, or mature applicants, looking to develop the skills and knowledge to begin a career as a Registered Nurse (RN).
+The Direct Entry 3.5 year Bachelor of Science in Nursing Program is designed for students applying directly from secondary school, or mature applicants, looking to develop the skills and knowledge to apply for registration as a professional nurse.

 Nursing Registration (Licensing) Requirements